Try Microsoft Edge, a fast and secure browser that's designed for Windows 10 Get started

-Skype for Xbox One has been specially designed for Xbox One, allowing you to keep in touch with friends and family on your TV.
-We’re also bringing group video calls to the TV for the first time ever, so you can enjoy Skype video calls with the whole family from the comfort of your living room.
-Skype for Xbox One uses the Kinect camera, so you can enjoy wide-angle video calls that ensure your entire family can be in the frame without having to crowd around a screen.
+Skype on Xbox One has been specially designed for Xbox One, allowing you to keep in touch with friends and family on your TV.
+We're also bringing group video calls to the TV for the first time ever, so you can enjoy Skype video calls with the whole family from the comfort of your living room.
+Skype on Xbox One uses the Kinect camera, so you can enjoy wide-angle video calls that ensure your entire family can be in the frame without having to crowd around a screen.
 The Kinect microphone can even pick out your voice above any other sound in the room, so you can still play a game while being on a Skype call at the same time.
-Plus, Skype uses the Xbox One's voice and gesture controls, so you can start and end your Skype calls without lifting a finger.
+Plus, Skype uses Xbox One voice and gesture controls, so you can start and end your Skype calls without lifting a finger.

 Yes.
-Skype for Xbox One has the familiar Skype features like instant messaging and Skype-to-Skype video and voice calls.
+Skype on Xbox One has the familiar Skype features such as instant messaging and Skype-to-Skype video and voice calls.
 For the first time ever, we're bringing group video calling to the largest screen in your home, so your whole family can feel like they're in the living room together, even when they're in multiple locations.

 No, an Xbox Live Gold membership is no longer required to use Skype on Xbox One.
 However, you must link your Skype account with your Microsoft account.
 With Skype on Xbox One, you can get single and group audio and video calling at no additional cost.
 No matter where your friends and family are, you can bring up to four people together on your TV from the comfort of your living room.
 See How to link an existing Skype account with a Microsoft account on Xbox One.